cheesegrits/filament-google-maps/README.md

     </div>
 ```

-You can render your labels as a Blade templates, and provide an optional icon ...
+Optionally you can render your labels with Blade templates (see the Google
+API docs for restrictions on what HTML markup and styling you can use), and
+provide an icon ...

 ```php
                 $data[] = [